doctorspritz/hunter-galloway-astro/docs/CONTRIBUTING.md

 - Prefer `semantic` tokens; only extend `primitive` or `component` tokens if truly needed.
 - Keep styles scoped (omit `is:global` unless strictly necessary).
 - Type props in a `Component.types.ts` file and import them where used.
+ - Follow the reuse flow in `instructions.md` (organism → molecule → atom; variants first, no duplication).

 Minimal structure example (molecule):